SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/custom/delta-table-operations.md

   - devops
 ---

-Helps perform the following operations on delta tables.
+Helps perform the following operations on Delta tables.

 1. Register table in catalog
 2. Vaccum table